-- Architecture is predominantly post-war to 1960s cream brick styles, with a significant number of 1980s to contemporary infill. - Building materials are predominantly brick or timber weatherboard, with tiled roofs and some render infill. - Front setbacks are usually 5-8m, with 1-3m side setbacks usually from both side boundaries.
-Some new developments have smaller front (3-5m) and side setbacks (0-1m). - Dwellings are 1-2 storeys, detached and semidetached (units), with some attached infill (2 storey flats / apartments) closer towards Whitehorse Road. - Garages and carports are usually located to the rear of dwellings, along the side boundary and with a single crossover. - Front fences are nonexistent, planted with vegetation or low in height (up to 1.2m), and usually constructed of brick or timber. - Garden styles are generally low and established with exotic vegetation, consisting of shrubs, garden beds, lawns and canopy trees. - Roads are sealed with upstanding kerbs with footpaths on both sides of the street. - Street trees are regularly planted with mixed species and sizes. - The topography of the area is predominantly rolling with gentle slopes, and some flat areas. - Interface with Cootamundra Walk, Nunawading / Megamile Major Activity Centre and Blackburn Neighbourhood Activity Centre.
+- Architecture is predominantly post-war to 1960s cream brick and weatherboard homes, with a significant number of 1980s to contemporary infill. - Building materials are predominantly brick or timber weatherboard, with tiled roofs and some render infill. - Front setbacks are usually 5-8m, with 1-3m side setbacks usually from both side boundaries.
+Some new developments have smaller front (3-5m) and side setbacks (0-1m). - Dwellings are 1-2 storeys, detached and semi-detached (units). - Garages and carports are usually located to the rear of dwellings, along the side boundary and with a single crossover. - Front fences are nonexistent, planted with vegetation or low in height (up to 1.2m), and usually constructed of brick or timber. - Garden styles are generally low and established with exotic vegetation, consisting of shrubs, garden beds, lawns and canopy trees. - Roads are sealed with upstanding kerbs with footpaths on both sides of the street. - Street trees are regularly planted with mixed species and sizes. - The topography of the area is predominantly rolling with gentle slopes, and some flat areas.